grandon-lin/CloneRepo/README.md

 ### Running Tests with Maven
 - Download the project
-- Navigate to the project directory
+- Navigate to the project directory in terminal
-- Simply execute the command in terminal:
+- Simply execute the command:
 ```
 mvn test
 ```